Rate-optimal Design for Anytime Best Arm Identification: Conclusion

 \section{Conclusion}

-In the context of best arm identification, we have proposed algorithmic framework that achieves the rate-optimality in view of any given risk measure $H(\bP)$.
+We have considered the fixed budget best arm identification problem.
+We have proposed algorithmic framework that achieves the rate-optimality in view of any given risk measure $H(\bP)$.
 Based on the framework, we have proposed a closed-form algorithm that has rate-optimality for the standard risk measure $H_1(\bP)$.
 An interesting future work is to provide an efficient optimization algorithm to achieve the rate-optimality for a larger class of complexity measures.
-Unlike elimination-based methods, our algorithm does not require prior knowledge of $T$ and still outperforms both anytime and fixed-budget baselines, which motivates a redesign of algorithms for many structured pure exploration problems. \paragraph{Practical recommendation.} Empirically, both Almost Tracking and Simple Tracking have strong performance across synthetic and real-world instances.
-When one desires the theoretically justified constant-factor guarantees with improved stability in adversarial instances, Almost Tracking is preferable.
-However, for most applied scenarios we recommend Simple Tracking: It is extremely easy to implement, requires no horizon tuning.
-Practitioners can therefore start with Simple Tracking and migrate to Almost Tracking only if pathological instability is observed.
+Unlike elimination-based methods, our algorithm does not require prior knowledge of $T$ and still outperforms both anytime and fixed-budget baselines, which motivates a redesign of algorithms for many structured pure exploration problems.